Home > Tacos > Beer Battered Shrimp Tacos

 Raw shrimp shown being dipped into beer batter.

-Fried shrimp pieces on a wire rack.
+Fried shrimp on a baking rack.

-Then add a spoon of guacamole on the tortilla, 2 beer battered shrimps, and top with the spicy lime slaw.
-For a tropical twist try this pineapple habanero salsa.
+Choose your base, Corn or Flour Tortillas, both are delicious.
+Both kinds of tortillas need to be heated on a pan or comal first.
+Then add a spoonful of guacamole to the tortilla, 2 beer-battered shrimps, and top with the spicy lime slaw.
+Or for a tropical twist try this pineapple habanero salsa.

 Renee